-The K-index is used to quantify the geomagnetic disturbances of the earth.
+The Kp index (or K-index) is used to quantify the geomagnetic disturbances of the earth.

 It’s scale varies from zero to 9.
-A low K-index means a calm geomagnetic activity while a high means a magnetic storm.
-The K-Index is based on the maximum fluctuations of horizontal components observed on a magnetometer during an interval of 3 hours.
+A low Kp index means a calm geomagnetic activity while a high means a magnetic storm.
+The Kp Index is based on the maximum fluctuations of horizontal components observed on a magnetometer during an interval of 3 hours.

 To be simpler, we consider that under the level of 4, the geomagnetic activity is “Quiet”, while at 4 it is “disturbed” (unsure/unsettled) and over 4 that we are under a magnetic storm.

 The following graph displays in real time the actual estimation of the Kp index level and its evolution since two days.

 A geomagnetic storm, also called magnetic storm or solar storm is a sudden and intense disturbance of terrestrial magnetism that occurs due to the solar activity.